mailjet/api-documentation/guides/_SMTP_relay.md

 ###X-MJ-TemplateLanguage

-This hearder is related to the processing of the template language.
+This header is related to the processing of the template language.
 It activate the template language processing.
 By default the template language processing is deactivated.
 Use <code>True</code> to activate.

 [More information on transactional templating](#transactional-templating)